1. The internet can be used for fantastic good.

 Turn out the actual writer is: Faekah.

 This isn’t so easy.
-Fortunately, Google is very transparent about government request, and have reported that up until 2011, the Malaysian Government have never requested for any user data, we have requested for takedowns but not user data.
+Fortunately, Google is very transparent about government request, and have reported that up until 2011, the Malaysian Government has never requested for any user data, we have requested for takedowns but not user data.
 What that means is that we’re not sure if Google will happily comply with our request, the success rate of these government request range from 0% (in the case of Turkey and Russia) up to 93% in the case of the US Government.

 So we’re not sure how successful we would be, and to blindly assume it’s a simple matter of asking Google for an IP address is just plain ridiculous.

 Secondly, there are various ways to obtain a separate IP address from a separate entity.
 In my posting about how to activate your Kindle in Malaysia, I advocated using a service like Texasproxy or Hidemyass, proxy servers mask your IP address from Google by substituting it for their own IP address, and you could proxy over proxy providing extra layers of IP address obfuscation.
+For those who don’t mind parting with a few dollars, a VPN service does the proxying in the background for all traffic, thereby making it difficult to trace.

 Finally what if I just used TOR?
 End of story, it’s not traceable.